UKeming/BilibiliPopUpSearchTool/README.md

 Finally, run
 ```
-python ./search.py
+python ./search.py --new
 ```
-command to start the search
+command to start a new search

 ## Parameters
 If you don't specify any parameters, the program will create 10 threads for searching, and search from videos from aid 0-1000000